woodystock/learner-materials-react-props-and-state/activities/activity-1.md

 When we talk about State in React, what we're really talking about is the _data_ underpinning our application and how that might _change_.
 React "reacts" to changes in state/data.
 Whenever the state of a component changes, the component re-renders.

 To use state in React we have to use the `useState()` function.
-In React speak, this function is called a hook, but we'll come onto what hooks are in another Lab - for now, just know this is an in-built function React offers us to help keep track of our applications changes.
+In React speak, this function is called a "hook", but we'll come onto what hooks are in another Lab.
+For now, just know this is an in-built function React offers us to help keep track of our applications changes.

 ## Step 1 - What are we waiting for?
 Let's use some!